 Becoming Rich ultimately is a mindset!
 What do you need to feel rich, to be financially fulfilled?
 You can win the lottery and become instantly rich, but still lose it just as fast.
 If being rich or financially fulfilled is a goal that you set out to accomplish living frugally is just the basics to help you stay on task.
 Limiting poor spending habits will help you reach that goal much faster.
 Frugal living can help you increase more savings from your income.
-More savings and less spending equal more money!
+More savings and less spending equaling more money.

 In another scenario: You make X amount of $$…and you want to live on half of your Income!

 Can you possibly live on $14,000 a year when you make $30,000?
 Mostly anything that has to deal with numbers is possible!
 Its best described on a basis of a simple math equation: 1 + 1=2 The answer may be more involved and technical based on the individual, to put it straight forward you can live on less and save more.
 It’s really up to you?
 Drastic goals need to be met with drastic changes!
 Are you living a $14,000 lifestyle?
 Do you need to earn more money for a limited time so you can save to get rid of additional expenses?
 Do you need to live in a less costly state?
 Environment?
 Is changing your life to live on less doable right now?!

 Many times goals need to be taken apart into actionable steps.
 The article I wrote called: SMART Goals: The Action planning method is a good example of how to break down your goals.
 One step at a time you can reach the goal of living on half of your income.
 Putting Action into place and being intentional is what is going to get you there faster.
 Faith and persistence are what is going to get you through the hard times!
 See yourself there and you will get there!